madanugraha/vacciprofile-client/docs/API.md

 <dl>
 <dt><a href="#App">App()</a> ⇒ <code>JSX.Element</code></dt>
 <dd><p>This is the main component of the vaccine profile application.
 It manages the state of selected items,
-handles user interactions, and renders the Header, Sidebar, InformationView, and other components.
+handles user interactions, and renders the Header, Sidebar, View, and other components.
 It is the entry point into the application.</p>
 </dd>
 <dt><a href="#filterManufacturers">filterManufacturers(keywordLower)</a> ⇒ <code>Array</code></dt>